symfony/symfony-docs/reference/forms/types/birthday.rst

 birthday Field Type
 ===================

-A special :doc:`date</reference/forms/types/date>` field that specializes in handling birthdate data.
+A :doc:`date</reference/forms/types/date>` field that specializes in handling birthdate data.

 Can be rendered as a single text box or three select boxes (month, day, and year)